-You can download a PDF of the application and the application supplement, which is used for reporting purposes directly from the Chatham County Probate Court site.
+- You can download a PDF of the application and the application supplement (used for reporting purposes) directly from the Chatham County Probate Court site.
 You will email this completed application to the court when you apply.
 In addition to your personal information, you’ll also need to provide the following:

 - Last name you will use after marriage (if you are undecided or wish to change your name at a later date, you can use other channels to legally do so)

 - Father & mother’s full name, birthplace (city and state), and current address, as well as your mother’s maiden name